goldenratio/xbmc-web-remote/README.md

 **Compile Chrome Extension**

-1. Run ant target "package_chrome_extension".
+1. Run ant target "package_chrome-extension".
 2. Build files will be generated in target folder.
 3. Zip file in target folder is used for Chrome WebStore.
 4. `target/chrome_extension/xbmc_remote` can loaded directly to Chrome as unpacked extension in Developer mode.

 **Compile Firefox OS App**

-1. Run ant target "package_firefox_OS_app".
+1. Run ant target "package_firefox-OS_app".
 2. Build files will be generated in target folder.
 3. Zip file in target folder is used for Firefox OS Marketplace.
 4. `target/fxosapp/xbmc_remote` can loaded directly using Firefox OS simulator add-on.